Financial Conflict of Interest in Research

 2. Policy Purpose

-The purpose of this policy is to promote the highest ethical standards in situations where conflicts of interest may occur in the conduct of research.
+The purpose of this policy is to promote the highest ethical standards in situations where financial conflicts of interest may occur in the conduct of research.

 The University of Southern California (“USC”) encourages its faculty, staff, and students to participate in meaningful professional relationships with industrial and other private partners.
 These partnerships are established for mutually beneficial reasons and often produce knowledge and technology that will help to meet societal needs.